On the Normal Sheaf of Gorenstein Curves: Tetragonal Gorenstein curves

 Next we consider the lifting of $C$ to $\mathbb{P}(\mathcal{E})$ by the birational morphism $\pi$.
-Since the degree of the divisors given by the intersection of the lifting with the fibers of $\mathbb{P}(\mathcal{E})$ may decreases, i.e. smaller than $4$, we then take a reducible curve $C^{\prime}$ that is the lifting of $C$ union with suitable excepcional divisors $\mathbb{P}^1\cong E_i\subset E$ such that the intersection of $C^{\prime}$ with the fibers is still $4$, see Figure \ref{cprime}.
+Since the degree of the divisors given by the intersection of the lifting with the fibers of $\mathbb{P}(\mathcal{E})$ may decrease, i.e. could be smaller than $4$, we then take a reducible curve $C^{\prime}$ that is the lifting of $C$ union with suitable exceptional divisors $\mathbb{P}^1\cong E_i\subset E$ such that the intersection of $C^{\prime}$ with the fibers is still $4$, see Figure \ref{cprime}.

-By construction the fibers of $\mathbb{P}(\mathcal{E})$ meet $C^{\prime}$ in four points, and they also satisfy \cite[Lemma 4.2 (3)]{Schr86}.
-So $C^{\prime}$ has constant betti-numbers over the fibers depending only on the number of intersections of $C^{\prime}$ with the fibers, then they are equal to the betti-numbers of the $C\subset S$ over the rulings.
-Hence $\O_{C^{\prime}}$ admits a free resolution, c.f. \cite[Theorem 3.2 and Corollary 4.4]{Schr86}, of the form
+By construction, the fibers of $\mathbb{P}(\mathcal{E})$ meet $C^{\prime}$ in four points, satisfying the conditions of \cite[Lemma 4.2 (3)]{Schr86}, whose proof does not require a canonical curve, just a linear system over a curve in $\mathbb{P}(\mathcal{E})$.
+So $C^{\prime}$ has constant betti-numbers over the fibers that depend only on the number of intersections of $C^{\prime}$ with the fibers, hence they are equal to the betti-numbers of $C\subset S$ over the rulings.
+Furthermore, it is worth mention that we are also able to apply Schreyer's results \cite[Theorem 3.2]{Schr86} and \cite[Corollary 4.4, item (i)]{Schr86} to the curve $C^{\prime}$.
+While the mentioned Theorem 3.2 just requires that $C^{\prime}$ has constant betti numbers over $\mathbb{P}^1$, the proof of \cite[Corollary 4.4, item (i)]{Schr86} follows directly from \cite[Theorem 3.2]{Schr86}, depending only on the fact that $C^{\prime}$ is a curve with constant betti numbers over $\mathbb{P}^1$.
+Hence, we may conclude that $\O_{C^{\prime}}$ admits a free resolution of the form